Fort Defiance State Park: Recreation

 Fort Defiance State Park is open for year-round recreation.
 A lodge built to resemble a frontier army outpost is available to rent to large groups for meetings and reunions.
 There is a picnic pavilion that is open to all visitors on a first-come first-served basis.
 The park has a rustic camping area with sixteen camping sites.
 There are no flush toilets or showers available and just eight of the campsites are connected to electricity.
 The trails of the park are open to hiking, horseback riding and cross-country skiing.
-Two of the trails, White Tail Ridge Trail and Spring Trail have recently undergone extensive improvements.
-The work, completed by students from the Iowa Lakes Community College environmental studies program included covering the trails with wood chips to make the trails "more hiker friendly."
+Two of the trails, White Tail Ridge Trail and Spring Trail have undergone extensive improvements.
+The work, completed by students from the Iowa Lakes Community College environmental studies program, included covering the trails with wood chips to make the trails "more hiker friendly."
 White Tail Ridge Trail passes through a wooded area where visitors may encounter some White-tail deer.
 The Spring Trails passes through a patch of prairie.